ejpcmac/git-z/README.md

 Copyright © 2023-2025 Jean-Philippe Cugnet

-This project is licensed under the [GNU General Public License 3.0](./LICENSES/GPL-3.0-only.txt).
+The code of this project is licensed under the [GNU General Public License 3.0](./LICENSES/GPL-3.0-only.txt).

 Its documentation is licensed under the [Creative Commons Attribution Share